This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 How to guide: cleaning a fabric sofa

-Key to keeping a fabric sofa looking pristine is general maintenance, and for this you need very little, just this simple equipment…
+Key to keeping a fabric sofa naturally looking pristine is general maintenance, and for this you need very little, just this simple equipment…

-It is astonishing what manages to work its way between the cushions of a fabric sofa – crumbs, loose change, and children’s toys, to name a few – and for picking up dirt particles and general dust, a vacuum cleaner is your secret weapon.
+A vacuum cleaner with crevice and upholstery attachments It is astonishing what manages to work its way between the cushions of a fabric sofa – crumbs, loose change, and children’s toys, to name a few – and for picking up dirt particles and general dust, a vacuum cleaner is your secret weapon.
 Nifty hand-held devices are a practical choice, although not essential, as most vacuum cleaners now offer crevice and upholstery attachments.

 Albertine Classic Blue Sofa | Linwood